-Students must provide all immunization documentation to The College of Idaho's Wellness Center before arriving on campus for classes, moving into the residence halls, or participating in any official College function.
-(Note: if you are unable to meet this timeline due to extenuating circumstances, please contact the Wellness Center Director or Dean of Students to discuss alternative arrangements).
+Students must provide all immunization documentation before arriving on campus for classes, moving into residence halls, or participating in any official College function.
+(Note: if you are unable to meet this timeline due to extenuating circumstances, please contact the Wellness Center Director or the Dean of Students to discuss alternative arrangements).